 - With one button, you can clock in and out for more accurate payroll

 - Training and onboarding material is available on the go like handling a difficult customer or how to up-sell (all of which are valuable retail skills you can hone regularly)

 - 1:1 or group chat so everyone is on the same page

 - A social feed so you can share key updates like sales landed, new protocols, etc.

-In short, the Connecteam retail app allows you and your manager to constantly deliver on your day to day tasks so your customers are happy and sales are up.
+The Connecteam retail app will allow you and your manager to deliver day-to-day tasks with ease so that customers are happy and you’re meeting those sales targets.

 Stay Up To Date On Retail Skills

-When you land a retail job, be sure to constantly grow your retail skills.
-By being open to growth and development, you make yourself more marketable.
-(Especially when new, senior roles open up).
+This can range from developing interpersonal skills to learning retail sales skills.
+By opening yourself up to growth and development, you make yourself more marketable (especially when new, senior roles open up).

 Effortlessly Manage Your Retail Business With Connecteam